satwika-55/satwika-55/README.md

 - 👋 Hi, I’m @satwika-55
-- 👀 I’m interested in ...
-DSA and development
+- 👀 I’m interested in...
+Solving problems on leetcode
-- 🌱 I’m currently learning ... backend
+- 🌱 I’m currently learning ... backend development
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... chitrasatwika@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+I code , who doesn't ?

 <!---
 satwika-55/satwika-55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.